 In a pattern characteristic of many Benedictine communities, the first buildings were grouped in a quadrangle.
 At least ten of the original buildings were "home-made."
-That is, the architects and workmen were Benedictines who cut the trees, sawed the timber, and fashioned clay into bricks.
+That is, the architects and workmen were Benedictines who cut the trees, sawed the timber and fashioned clay into bricks.

 Alcuin Hall (1964) is used for social affairs and recreation and features a glass wall that provides a dramatic view of the College athletic fields and the mountains to the east.
-It also houses a day care center.

-Alfred Hall (1907) houses the administration offices and also provides space for language laboratories, computer labs, class-rooms and some faculty offices.
+Alfred Hall (1907) houses the administration offices and also provides space for language laboratories, computer labs, classrooms and some faculty offices.